hoonzis/Pricer/README.md

 ```

 #### Building & Contributing
 Pricer uses FAKE as it's build system.
-Fake is included in the repository and a proxy *build.cmd* script runs any of fake tasks and passes the parameters.
+Fake is included in the repository and a proxy *fake.cmd* script runs any of fake tasks and passes the parameters.

 ```
-# Compile the project
-build
-# Compiles and runs tests
-build Test
+fake Test
 ```
+**Pricer.Fabled** is transpiled into JavaScript, but depends on **Pricer.Core** which has to be transpiled first.
+A **build.cmd** command is available in the **Pricer.Fabled** folder to chain both fable commands.